RafitaBarajas/rafitabarajas/README.md

 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
+- 💬 Ask me about ...*/
 - 📫 How to reach me: ...
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->

-### Hello there 👋
+### Hello there 🙌

-- 💼 I’m currently working on [Ideen]
+- 💼 I’m currently working on [Ideen] as a Full-Stack Developer.
+  - Programmed part of this web page -> [Ideen]
+  - Developed this one -> [Lacandonia]
+  - Colaborated on this one -> [Kuida]
+  - And more...
+- 🎒 I'm currently finishing my career in Software Engineering.
+- 💻 Developing an app which helps at the detection process of ASD.
-- 😄 Pronouns: he/him
+- 😄 Pronouns: he/him.
+- 🎮 Love Videogames.

 ### My github stats: